andrius-k/CERNTasks/README.md

 ### Analysing data

-In order to analyze data please run `python analyse.py`.
-This will generate all plots and push automatically generated report to wiki page: https://github.com/andrius-k/CERNTasks/wiki/Phedex_DBS_Reports
+In order to analyse data and create report please run `python analyse.py`.
+This will prepare all tables and plots and will generate the report.
+Report will be placed here locally: `CMSTasks.wiki/CMS_Reports.md`

 ### How to automatically commit report

 If `--commit` argument is passed to `analyse.py` script, automatically generated report will be commited to wiki of this repository.
 This requires authentication.

-Automatically generated report will be placed here: `CMSTasks.wiki/CMS_Reports.md`
+After successful commit report will be available here: https://github.com/andrius-k/CERNTasks/wiki/CMS_Reports

 ## Running task 3